Culture of South Sudan: Ancient rock art sites

-South Sudan is home to numerous rock art sites that depict ancient hunting scenes, animals, and early human life.
+South Sudan is home to numerous ancient rock art sites that depict ancient hunting scenes, animals, and early human life.
 These sites are evidence of the region's long history of human habitation.
+They are found particularly in the Kapoeta region of Eastern Equatoria.

 Languages

 The official language of South Sudan is English.

 There are over 60 indigenous languages, most classified under the Nilo-Saharan Language family.
 Collectively, they represent two of the first order divisions of Nile Sudanic and Central Sudanic.

-In the border region between Western Bahr Al Ghazal state and Sudan are an indeterminate number of people from West African countries who settled here on their way back from Mecca—who have assumed a traditionally nomadic life—that reside either seasonally or permanently.
+In the border region between the Western Bahr Al Ghazal state and Sudan are an indeterminate number of people from West African countries who settled here on their way back from Mecca—who have assumed a traditionally nomadic life—that reside either seasonally or permanently.
 They primarily speak Chadian languages and their traditional territories are in the southern portions of the Sudanese regions of Northern Kordofan and Darfur.

-In the capital Juba, there are several thousand people who use dialect forms of Arabic, usually called Juba Arabic, but South Sudan's ambassador to Kenya said on 2 August 2011 that Swahili will be introduced in South Sudan with the goal of supplanting Arabic as a lingua franca, in keeping with the country's intention of orientation toward the East African Community, rather than toward Sudan and the Arab League.
+In the capital Juba, several thousand people use dialect forms of Arabic, usually called Juba Arabic.
+However, South Sudan's ambassador to Kenya stated on 2 August 2011 that Swahili will be introduced to supplant Arabic as a lingua franca.
+This aligns with the country's intention to orient itself toward the East African Community rather than Sudan and the Arab League.

 Religion

-While the northern parts of Sudan have been predominantly Muslim, South Sudan is predominantly Christian or African traditional animist, and a small number of citizens are Muslims.
+While the northern parts of Sudan have been predominantly Muslim, South Sudan is predominantly Christian or follows African traditional animism, while a small number of citizens are Muslims.